Last Updated on 07/12/2019 by secretmoona

 - 12 Les Machines de l’Île

 As mentioned above, there are lots of activities to do in Nantes.
 If you like to know the story behind the city, I would recommend using a “greeter”.
 What is a greeter you ask?
 Greeters are people who live in Nantes or neighbourhood and are passionate about their city and region.
 The volunteers share their passion with visitors on free guided tours that are tailored to each visitor’s interests.
-It can be a one to one visit which is completely different to the guided tours we see around with a horde of tourists following a guide holding an umbrella.
-I spent my Wednesday afternoon with Jacques and explored the city in a structured way.
-I was impressed how knowledgeable and patient he was.
-Thanks to him, I was able to discover places that I would have not visited otherwise or wouldn’t have a clue of their history.
+It can be a one to one visit which is completely different from the guided tours we see around with a horde of tourists following a guide holding an umbrella.

 If you would like to book a greeter next time you are in Nantes or other cities for that matter, all you need to do is to go to their website.